 LED lights typically last 25,000 to 50,000 hours.
 At 3 to 6 hours of daily use, that translates to approximately 15 to 25 years of service.
 Premium industrial LEDs are rated up to 60,000 hours.
 Unlike incandescent bulbs (1,000 hours) or CFLs (8,000 hours), LEDs do not burn out suddenly but gradually dim over time.
 Use the calculator above to estimate the exact lifespan for your specific usage pattern.

 Temperature is the single most critical factor for LED longevity.
 Based on the Arrhenius equation, every 10°C above 25°C approximately halves the LED lifespan.
 For example, a 50,000-hour LED operating at 35°C will last about 25,000 hours, and at 45°C only about 12,500 hours.
-This is why proper heat sinking and thermal management are essential for LED fixture design, especially in outdoor and high-bay applications.
+This is why proper heat sinking and thermal management directly affects LED fixture longevity, especially in outdoor and high-bay applications.
 Our calculator applies the Arrhenius derating factor automatically based on your selected ambient temperature range.

 Get a free lighting layout design and product quote from our factory.
 B2B projects only.